OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/patch-method.md

 ## Create a PATCH Method

-As for the other REST methods, to create a PATCH method, do the following:
+To create a PATCH method, do the following:

 1. In the Logic tab, right-click your existing REST API and select Add REST API Method.